-More specifically, I wanted to write about how, after my recent visit to Veliko Tarnovo, a small town in the center of the country, I became convinced that Bulgaria is one of the best value travel destinations on the planet.
+More specifically, I wanted to write about how, after my recent visit to Veliko Tarnovo, a small town in the center of the country, I became convinced that Bulgaria is possibly the best value destination on the planet.

-It’s certainly at the top of my list.
+It’s certainly at the top of my list at least.

 During the five nights/six days that I stayed in Bulgaria, I spent a total of $210 USD.
 That’s about $35 USD per day, including all accommodation, food, activities, transportation and any other expenses I encountered.